-If you are considering medical weight loss and have questions regarding getting pregnant after your bariatric surgery or if you have experienced pregnancy and are interested in finding out how long you must wait until you can have weight-loss surgery, you are in the right place!
+If you are considering medical weight loss or tubal legation reversal and have questions regarding getting pregnant after your bariatric surgery or if you have experienced pregnancy and are interested in finding out how long you must wait until you can have weight-loss surgery, you are in the right place!
 These are questions we hear all the time, and we understand the need for answers to these questions.
 We have compiled a list of our most frequently asked questions regarding bariatric surgery and pregnancy.

 1. Should I Get Bariatric Surgery Before or After Pregnancy?

-Also the risk for major birth defects, abnormally large newborns, early delivery, or loss of the pregnancy increase as well.
+Also the risk for major birth defects, abnormally large newborns, early delivery, or loss of the pregnancy increases as well.
 The Journal of the American Medical Association published a study showing that losing weight before pregnancy decreases the risks of major birth defects by at least 30%.

-2. What Are the Benefits of Having Bariatric Surgery before Pregnancy?
+2. What Are the Benefits of Having Bariatric Surgery Before Pregnancy?

-- Losing excess weight increases your ability to conceive;
+- Losing excess weight increases your ability to conceive.

 - Reduction of pre-existing obesity-related health issues will prevent additional problems during pregnancy.

-3. What Are the Drawbacks of Pregnancy after Bariatric Surgery?
+3. What are the Drawbacks of Pregnancy after Bariatric Surgery?

 No matter what stage a woman is at in her weight loss journey after bariatric surgery, a pregnancy may throw an emotional curveball in her direction.
 She may be 18 months post-surgery and have met her target weight.
 She’s eating healthy and exercising, finally feeling great about herself, and fitting into clothes she could never wear before.
-She may become anxious that she will lose all the progress she just made and will become obese again.
+She may become anxious that she will lose all the progress she just made and will become a higher weight again.